alindeman/upgradingtorails4/text/07_action_controller_and_action_view.markdown

 authenticity token, the form markup is no longer specific to a user, so it can be cached and reused for all users, speeding up the application.

-If you need to preserve graceful degradation of AJAX forms in Rails 4, you can do either one of the following:
+If your application does not add remote forms to fragment caches, you can address this error and preserve graceful degradation of AJAX forms in Rails 4
+by:

-* Globally re-enable embedding tokens by adding `config.action_view.embed_authenticity_token_in_remote_forms = true` in `config/application.rb`.
+* Globally re-enabling embedded tokens by adding `config.action_view.embed_authenticity_token_in_remote_forms = true` in `config/application.rb`, or
-* Re-enable embedding tokens on a case-by-case basis by passing `authenticity_token: true` in the options to `form_for` (e.g., `form_for
+* Re-enabling embedded tokens on a case-by-case basis by passing `authenticity_token: true` in the options to `form_for` (e.g., `form_for
   @obj, remote: true, authenticity_token: true`).